 The anticipated length of the study is 2 years.
 Treatment duration is 12 months.
-We will consider a 2-year extension study if results are encouraging.
+There is an optional open-label extension to all participants that complete 12 months of treatment.

 Where does this study take place?

-This multicenter phase 2 study takes place at several U.S. sites including Riley Children’s Hospital (IN), Vanderbilt’s Children’s Hospital (TN), Children’s National Medical Center (DC), Emory’s Children’s Healthcare of Atlanta (GA), and Nationwide Children’s Hospital (OH).
+This multicenter phase 2 study takes place at several U.S. sites including Riley Children’s Hospital (IN), Vanderbilt’s Children’s Hospital (TN), Children’s National Medical Center (DC), University of California Los Angeles (CA), Emory’s Children’s Healthcare of Atlanta (GA), and Nationwide Children’s Hospital (OH).